-Each year, the Advocacy Forum brings together AFSP volunteer Field Advocates from across the country together to learn about the federal policies that can save lives.
-Advocates will hear from members of Congress, top researchers, Veterans and other impacted by suicide on the policy areas that need your support.
-Learn how you can make an impact!
+Each year, the Advocacy Forum brings together AFSP volunteer Field Advocates from across the country to learn about federal legislation and policies that can save lives.

-Make sure you are registered as a volunteer AFSP Field Advocate to receive regular updates on the virtual forum and future events, visit afsp.org/advocate.
+Make sure you are signed up as a volunteer AFSP Field Advocate to receive regular updates on the virtual Forum and future events, visit afsp.org/advocate.

 State Capitol Days

 Each year, State Capitol Day events bring advocates together with state and local public officials to share information and urge that suicide prevention be made a priority.
 Each event is customized with the help of the AFSP Public Policy Office to meet each state’s unique needs and legislative priorities.
 State Capitol Day events can be hosted by a single AFSP chapter, organized by several chapters within a state, or done in coordination with partner mental health and suicide prevention organizations.